-- 3.1 It is a statutory requirement under Section 33 of the Local Government Finance Act 1992, for the Council to produce a balanced budget.
-In particular, Section 32 requires a local authority to calculate its budget requirement for each financial year to include the revenue costs that flow from capital financing decisions.
+- 3.2 It is a statutory requirement for the Council to produce a balanced revenue budget, broadly meaning that cash raised during the year will meet cash expenditure.
+Part of the treasury management operation is to ensure that this cash flow is adequately planned, with cash being available when it is needed. - 3.3 Local authorities should calculate a budget requirement for each financial year to include the revenue costs that flow from capital financing decisions.
 This means that increases in capital expenditure must be limited to a level whereby increases in charges to revenue from: - increases in interest charges caused by increased borrowing to finance additional capital expenditure, and - any increases in running costs from new capital projects are limited to a level which is affordable within the projected income of the Council for the foreseeable future.

-4 Prudential and treasury indicators
+4. Prudential and treasury indicators

-- 4.1 It is a statutory duty under Section 3 of the Act and supporting regulations, for the Council to determine and keep under review how much it can afford to borrow.
+- 4.2 It is a statutory duty under Section 3 of the Act and supporting regulations, for the Council to determine and keep under review how much it can afford to borrow.
 The amount so determined is termed the 'Affordable Borrowing Limit'.
-In England and Wales the Authorised Limit represents the legislative limit specified in the Act. - 4.2 The Council must have regard to the Prudential Code when setting the 'Authorised Limit', which essentially requires it to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax levels is 'acceptable'. - 4.3 Whilst termed an 'Affordable Borrowing Limit', the capital plans to be considered for inclusion may incorporate financing by both external borrowing and other forms of liability, such as credit arrangements.
-The 'Authorised Limit' is to be set, on a rolling basis, for the forthcoming financial year and two successive financial years. - 4.4 Prudential and Treasury Indicators relevant to setting an integrated treasury management strategy are set out in [Appendix 2].
+In England and Wales, the Authorised Limit represents the legislative limit specified in the Act. - 4.3 The Council must have regard to the Prudential Code when setting the 'Authorised Limit', which essentially requires it to ensure that total capital investment remains within sustainable limits and, in particular, that the impact upon its future council tax levels is 'acceptable'. - 4.4 Whilst termed an 'Affordable Borrowing Limit', the capital plans to be considered for inclusion may incorporate financing by both external borrowing and other forms of liability, such as credit arrangements.
+The 'Authorised Limit' is to be set on a rolling basis, for the forthcoming financial year and two successive financial years.

+4.5 Prudential and Treasury Indicators relevant to setting an integrated treasury management strategy are set out in [Appendix 2].

-5 Borrowing requirement
+5. Borrowing requirement

-- 5.1 Other than for cash flow purposes and then within the limits set out at [Appendix 2] borrowing will not be necessary (based on the current capital plan).
+- 5.2 Other than for cash flow purposes and then within the limits set out at [Appendix 2] borrowing will not be necessary (based on the current capital plan).
 All capital expenditure prior to 2029/30 is expected to be funded from the Revenue Reserve for Capital Schemes, grants, developer contributions and capital receipts arising from the sale of assets.
 This does not however, preclude a decision to borrow in order to fund in full or in part a capital investment opportunity that meets the Council's strategic priorities and objectives and achieves value for money.
-Each such opportunity to be considered on a case by case basis as appropriate. - 5.2 The borrowing of monies purely to invest or on-lend and make a return is unlawful and this Council will not engage in such activity.
+Each such opportunity to be considered on a case-by-case basis as appropriate. - 5.3 The borrowing of monies purely to invest or on-lend and make a return is unlawful and this Council will not engage in such activity.

-6 Current treasury position
+6. Current treasury position